LiveHelperChat/doc/docs/development/webhooks.md

 If conditions `A` is met we add an alert icon if conditions is **not** met we remove alert icon.

-## How to setup a continuous hook event?
+## How to setup a continuous chat hook event?

 General purpose is the same as hooks based events.
 Execute trigger if conditions are valid.
 E.g add an [alert icon](bot/alert-icon.md) to the chat.